silencesys/lindat-tei/src/guidelines/source-description.md

   </p>
 </objectDesc>
 ```
-The `objectDesc` element is used to group together those parts of the physical description which relate specifically to the text-bearing object, its format, constitution, layout, etc. The `objectDesc` element is used for grouping elements relating to the physicality of a text-bearing object as part of a manuscript description.
+The `objectDesc` element is used to group together those parts of the physical description which relate specifically to the text-bearing object, its format, constitution, layout, etc. The `objectDesc` element is used for grouping the elements relating to the physicality of a text-bearing object as part of a manuscript description.
 If a full description of an object (text-bearing or not) is desired, the more general object element may be preferred.
 The `form` attribute is used to describe form of the manuscript, see table below.

 | Form |
 |:- |